-Competitors in the Experian/Jones Day Moot Court Competition are eligible to apply to represent UC Irvine at national and international moot court competitions.
+Competitors in the UCI Law Moot Court Competition are eligible to apply to represent UC Irvine at national and international moot court competitions.
 Participants in these competitions get the opportunity to travel to competitions across the United States, further polish their research and advocacy skills, and network with professionals from diverse practice areas.

-In addition to the networking opportunities afforded to competitors in external moot court competitions, participants in the Experian/Jones Day competition will be able to meet the distinguished members of the bench and bar who judge the oral arguments.
+In addition to the networking opportunities afforded to competitors in external moot court competitions, participants in the UCI Law Moot Court Competition will be able to meet the distinguished members of the bench and bar who judge the oral arguments.